 .

 The majority of costs associated with a call center are attributed to personnel, making it imperative to get just the right number of staff in place.
-Call center staffing, commonly referred to as workforce management, is one of the most critical functions of managing a call center.
+Call center staffing, commonly referred to as workforce management, is one of the most critical functions of managing call center service level, costs, and ROI.

 The Call Center Workforce Management Web-Based Training and Certification Series is designed specifically for the specialized training needs of analysts and those management professionals and leaders responsible for call center staffing.
-In seven targeted sessions, participants will learn best practices in forecasting workload, balancing staffing costs and service tradeoffs, scheduling, managing intra-day service levels, and ensuring agent attendance and adherence.
-For the career workforce manager, two advance sessions will be offered covering advanced forecasting techniques for fine-tuning workload predictions, and advanced scheduling techniques that can improve coverage and effectiveness.
+Within a core program of five targeted sessions, participants will learn best practices in forecasting workload, balancing staffing costs and service tradeoffs, scheduling, managing intra-day service levels, and ensuring agent attendance and adherence.
+For a more detailed and comprehensive program, an eleven-part is offered covering everything from the very basics to more advanced forecasting techniques for fine-tuning workload predictions, and advanced scheduling techniques that can improve coverage and effectiveness.

 For one low price, all your supervisory and management professionals can hone their skills and learn innovative ways to raise your center's quality of service, improve operational efficiency and lower operating costs.
 Taught live by members of the RCCSP Professional Education Alliance, and delivered in-house in a virtual classroom at your location, the Call Center Workforce Management Training Series offers proven call center forecasting and scheduling techniques which can be applied directly to your call centers.